Henauxg/bevy_quinnet/README.md

 ## Limitations

 * QUIC is not available in a Browser (used in browsers but not exposed as an API).
+For now I would rather wait on [WebTransport](https://web.dev/webtransport/)("QUIC" on the Web) than hack on WebRTC data channels.

 ## Credits